 Development action plan

-The Development Action Plan (DAP) is a mandatory part of the registration application.
+The Development Action Plan (DAP) is an optional part of the registration application.
 It is a demonstration of your commitment to maintaining and continuing professional competence, often referred to as Continuing Professional Development (CPD).
 This does not need to be linked to an organisation - it can be self-managed.
 This is not a record of past development – this will be evidenced in your application.
-This is a plan for the future with short and long term goals and how you are going to achieve them.
+This is a plan for the future with short and long-term goals and how you are going to achieve them.

-If you are using Career Manager to plan your development you can export a copy of your development action plan from My Development.
-You should choose to export a copy of all active objectives to show your forward planning.
+If you are using Career Manager to plan your development you can export a copy of your development action plan from the CPD - CPD Plan Reports and mentor feedback page.
+You should choose the ‘New Plan’ option to save and then download a copy of all active objectives to show your forward planning.

 It is also about updating particular areas of competence, so that as a practicing engineer you are fully in line with the current requirements, development of personal and management skills and broadening of experience leading to new career opportunities.